 Parada et al reviewed the safety of general anesthesia in infants who underwent percutaneous tendoachilles tenotomy.
 The procedure was performed in 137 patients (182 tenotomies).
 Of the tenotomies, 92 were unilateral and 45 bilateral.
 No complications related to anesthesia were identified, and nearly all patients were discharged on the day of surgery.

 Pavone et al achieved good/excellent outcomes in 96% of the 82 patients with 114 congenital clubfeet treated with the Ponseti method from 2004 through 2010, with follow-up through 2011.

-A two-institution review by Miller et al found that strict adherence to the Ponseti method in nonoperative treatment of isolated clubfoot was associated with improved outcome in the form of a reduced risk of subsequent unplanned surgical intervention.
+A two-institution review by Miller et al found that strict adherence to the Ponseti method in nonoperative treatment of isolated clubfoot, as opposed to more flexible adherence, was associated with improved outcome in the form of a reduced risk of subsequent unplanned surgical intervention.

 In a cross-sectional study of postcorrection brace wear over a 3-month period in 48 patients in four age-based groups (6-12 months, >1 to 2 years, >2 to 3 years, and >3 to 4 years) who were treated for idiopathic clubfoot, Sangiorgio et al found that patients who wore the brace for a mean of 8 hours daily had significantly lower relapse rates than those whe wore the brace for a mean of 5 hours daily.